 This webinar announcement email by HubSpot has put their webinar banner on top before addressing the subscriber.

 This works well to give the most important information to the people without having to scroll through the text to find it.
 Since it will be above the fold, the conversions might be good.

 As an entrepreneur, email marketing is super-important as it helps you build relationships with your current customers, prospects, and even past customers.
 It is the only chance to directly speak to them in their personal emails and at a time that is convenient for them.

 With that said, the ever-changing customer needs, compounded by emerging email marketing trends means that businesses have to quickly adapt.
-And with these 10 email newsletter designs, you shouldn’t have a problem in setting up and running effective email campaigns.
+And with these 15 great email newsletter designs, you shouldn’t have a problem in setting up and running effective email campaigns.